ondat/documentation/docs/operations/etcd/cluster-migration-node-to-pod.md

 1. Copy and amend the helper pod definition
     The following pod will be used as a bridge between the old etcd and the new one.
-Because of that, it is required to amend the env vars pointing to the urls of the clusters and mount the TLS secrets to access both of them
+Because of that, it is required to amend the env vars pointing to the URLs of the clusters and mount the TLS secrets to access both of them

     Create a file `helper-etcd-pod.yaml` with the following contents.